sebadio/MangaApp/README.md

 Since the MangaDex API doesn't allow fetching data from any other url other than MangaDex itself and LocalHost, the only way to try this App is hosting it yourself.

+### What you will need:
+  - Node
+  - Git (Optional)
+  - A terminal (be it Git, cmd, Powershell, or any other that you may prefer)

 ### Step 1: Cloning the repository

 Firstly you'll have to download the repository, you can download it as a .zip with GitHub clicking in the green button labeled "Code" and then in the "Download ZIP" option.